 Focused guidelines need to be developed and adapted for the above objectives to become part of a series of official, widely available and regularly reviewed guideline documents.
-Existing documents to form the basis of this action, include:
+Existing documents to form the basis of this action, is listed in the block.